 Have you received a letter from the IRS?
-Or, maybe a state notice that you don't understand?
-Fax it to your Account Representative at (914) 696-7505 and we will help you determine the best course of action.
-You can also scan and e-mail the form directly to your Account Representative.
+Or, maybe a state notice that you don’t understand?
+Just send it to your Representative!
+Fax it to (914) 696-7505 or scan and e-mail it directly to your Rep and we will help you determine the best course of action.

 Always make sure your account is up-to-date!
 Please contact your Tax Representative if you have any questions or need to get caught up on your paperwork.
 You can e-mail them directly through the link on the right or call DSA at 1 (800) 879-6605, we are available Monday through Friday, 9 am to 5 pm EST.